-Beginning April 3, as soon as the university processes your enrollment deposit, you will receive an email (at your admissions email address) that your NetID was created and what to do next.
+Beginning April 4, once the university processes your enrollment deposit, you will receive an email (at your admissions email address) that your NetID was created and what to do next.

 - Once you receive that email, you will log in with your ApplicantID and password to retrieve your NetID Activation Code.

 - Next, you will use this code to activate your NetID and email.